-These answers will help you determine the type of platform that will work best for you.
+These answers will help you determine the platform that will work best for you.

-Website builders allow you to easily add structural components (such as spaces, dividers, background images, custom headings, footers and menus) as well as design elements such as:
+With a website builder, you choose a theme (a premade website design) and customize it to suit your needs.
+You can add structural components (such as spaces, dividers, background images, custom headings, footers and menus) and design elements such as:

 - Text blocks

-If you’re short on time (or money) or simply don’t want to add “web design” to your already overflowing plate of tasks, then a site builder such as GoDaddy Website Builder might be in your best interest.
+If you’re short on time (or money) or simply don’t want to add “web design” to your already overflowing plate of tasks, then a site builder might be in your best interest.

-If you want more options than what are available with a DIY website builder, you may want to choose a DIY content management system (CMS) like WordPress.
+If you want more options and customization than what is available with a website builder, you may want to choose a more robust content management system (CMS) like WordPress.

-Building a website using a CMS like WordPress provides a balance between ease of use, flexibility and scalability.
+Building a website using WordPress provides a balance between ease of use, flexibility and scalability.

-If you want the customization and functionality that a WordPress site offers, but don’t have the time or skills to handle the more technical aspects of creating and maintaining a WordPress website, a solution such as GoDaddy’s Managed WordPress Hosting could be the answer.
+If you want the customization and functionality that a WordPress site offers but don’t have the time or skills to handle the more technical aspects of creating and maintaining a WordPress website, a solution such as GoDaddy’s WordPress Hosting could be the answer.

 Option 3: Custom code

-To go this route, you are going to need to use a web programming or scripting language that provides instructions for either the “client” side (a user’s web browser) or “server” side (the server where your site’s files are stored).
+To go this route, you need to use a web programming or scripting language that provides instructions for either the “client” side (a user’s web browser) or “server” side (the server where your site’s files are stored).
 Those languages include: